Ivy Street Round Robin

 I'm somewhat ideologically opposed to judge prefs.
 As someone who values the educative value of our events, I think judge adaptation is important.
 To that end, I see judge paradigms as a good way for you to know how to adapt to any given judge in any given round.
 Thus, in theory, you would think that I am a fan of judge paradigms.
-My concern with them arises when we are no longer using them to allow students the opportunity to adapt to their judges, but rather they exist to exclude members from the potential audience that a competitor may have to perform in front of.
+My concern with them arises when we are no longer using them to allow students the opportunity to adapt to their judges, but rather they exist to exclude members from the potential audience that a competitor may have to perform in front of (granted I think there is real value in strikes and conflicts, but prefs certainly feed into the aforementioned problem).
 I'm not sure this little rant has anything to do with how you should pref/strike me, view my paradigm, etc. It kind of makes me not want to post anything here, but I feel like my obligation as a potential educator for anyone that wants to voice an argument in front of me outweighs my concerns with our MPJ system.
 I just think it is something important and a conversation we should be having.
 This is my way of helping the subject not be invisible.

 The Paradigm Proper:

 First, debate is meant to be a fun activity!
 With this being said, in round humor is definitely a plus!
 Debate rounds often tend to get real boring.
 I think you should do whatever you need to do to ride your own personal happiness train.
 So have a good time in our rounds.
 Ask questions.
 Whatever.
 I'm pretty easy going.
 That said, remember that riding your happiness train shouldn't limit someone else's ability to ride their's.
 As a result, my threshold for you being rude or offensive may be marginally lower than other peoples.
 Have fun, learn stuff, don't be a jerk though.